d12frosted/elpa-mirror/melpa/llama-readme.txt

 Instead of `%1', the shorthand `%' can be used; but that should only be done if it is the only argument, and using both `%1' and `%' is not allowed.
 Likewise `&' can be substituted for `&1'.
+Both shorthands cannot be used in function position.

 Instead of: